-Understand the views of children is essential to respond appropriately to their needs.
+Understanding the views of children is essential to respond appropriately to their needs.
 It is important that children feel heard and understood.
 The designated safeguarding lead will be supported in developing knowledge and skills to:

-- encourage a culture of listening and taking account of children's wishes and feelings, among all staff, and in any measures the school may put in place to protect them; and - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusting relationships which facilitate communication.
+- encourage a culture of listening and taking account of children's wishes and feelings, among all staff, and in any measures the school may put in place to protect them; and - understand the difficulties that children may have in approaching staff about their circumstances and consider how to build trusting relationships which facilitate communication. - Understand that children in Princes have a severe learning disability, many of whom are non-verbal and that children may display behaviours of concern as a way to communicate a change.